 The unique monuments of Mahabalipuram were carved in diorite approximately 1200 – 1300 years ago, in the times of the Pallava dynasty.
 Diorite is one of the hardest rocks – but ancient artisans shaped it with great proficiency.

-Mistakes were not allowed: work was done in a live rock which in a case of unexpected notch could not be replaced with another block.
+Mistakes were not allowed: work was done in a live rock that in a case of unexpected notch could not be replaced with another block.
 They mastered many techniques, some are well known up to this day but some for sure are long forgotten.
 This was hard, loud, dusty, and sophisticated work – but we may rest assured that these temples will survive for many thousands of years to come.

 The Atiranachanda Mandapam is rectangular in plan, with comparatively simple planning.
 It consists of three parts – forecourt (maha mandapam), verandah (artha mandapam) and a smaller garbagriha – sanctum sanctorum.

-Forecourt contains sculpture of nandi and elongated lingam.
+Forecourt contains sculptures of nandi and elongated lingam.
 One side of the forecourt contains interesting artwork – the Mahishasuramardini panel (see description below).
 Lingam under the open sky is an unusual and unexplained feature.

 Verandah is divided from the forecourt with two columns and two pilasters.
 In front of the verandah, there are two identical inscriptions in different writings – one in Pallava Grantha and another – in Devanagari (the oldest known Devanagari inscription in the Indian subcontinent).
 Calligraphy of inscriptions is delightful.
 They refer to the temple as Atiranachanda-ishvara griha – some unknown Atiranachanda Pallava devoting this temple to Siva, Uma, and Skanda.
-Name “Atiranachanda Pallava” was attributed both to Paramesvara I and his son Rajasimha.
+The name “Atiranachanda Pallava” was attributed both to Paramesvara I and his son Rajasimha.
 On the floor there is another inscription from Chola (Rajaraja I) times – it records the gift of 90 goats for a perpetual lamp in the temple – in this inscription the town is mentioned as Tiruvizhichchal.

 Entrance in garbagriha is symbolically guarded by two dvarapalas with clubs in hands.
 This small cell houses Shiva-lingam.
 This sacred symbol os of rare form – this is dhara-linga.
 Dhara-linga is made of black, polished stone with angular sides and is characterized by the impressive play of light.
 Lingam in Atiranachanda Mandapam has 16 edges.